 Let us know!
 CMC sponsors a few program sessions at the MLA meeting each year, so contact the CMC Chair with your ideas, big or small.
 CMC develops and submits proposals for content during the month or two after the MLA meeting for the following year’s meeting.
 However, you may share your ideas at any time.

-Send your ideas – Suggestions submitted through this form will be considered by the Content Standards Subcommittee (check the status of submissions here).
+Send your ideas – Suggestions submitted through this form will be considered by the Content Standards Subcommittee (you can also check the status of submissions).
 RDA Best Practices revisions usually appear quarterly in sync with the RDA Toolkit update cycle.
 The RDA Supplements documents are published separately and are available at the CMC website.

-Send your ideas – The Content Standards Subcommittee works with the RSC Music Working Group or with ALA ALCTS CC:DA to develop music-related discussion papers and revision proposals regarding RDA.
-These papers and proposals are then presented to the RDA Steering Committee for action.
+Send your ideas – The Content Standards Subcommittee works with ALA Core’s Committee on Cataloging: Description and Access (CC:DA) to develop music-related discussion papers and revision proposals regarding RDA.
+These papers and proposals are then forwarded to the North American RDA Committee, which formally presents them to the RDA Steering Committee for action.

 Send your suggestion.
 We welcome LC vocabularies (LCSH, LCMPT, LCGFT) questions, project ideas, questions about the process, and specific proposals.